flowz0/flowz0/README.md

 ---

-## 🎮 Fun Facts
-🎮 Got into coding through gaming and still game when I can
-🌍 Love exploring nature, traveling to new places, and meeting people
-✨ Fueled by curiosity and creating solutions

----

 ## 🤝 Let's Connect
 I'm always open to collaborating or chatting about tech, design, and anything in between.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/billyflowers/) or check out my [portfolio](https://www.bflows.dev/)!